Coronavirus research: Contributions from the natural and life sciences

 Current research results of the DRFZ on SARS-CoV-2 as well as podcasts, interviews and more about SARS-CoV-2 can be found on this page:

-HPI and the University Medical Center Hamburg-Eppendorf (UKE) have combined their expertise and jointly established a "Surveillance" platform.
+LIV and the University Medical Center Hamburg-Eppendorf (UKE) have combined their expertise and jointly established a "Surveillance" platform.
 This platform has already been successfully used to study a number of infection clusters.
+In another LIV & UKE project, the origin of SARS-CoV-2 variants will be investigated.

-As part of the BMBF-funded national research network InfectControl, HPI is working with partners on a targeted therapy against SARS-CoV-2.
-The aim of the project is to use a novel approach to get the human immune system to recognize and eliminate the virus on its own.
+As part of the BMBF-funded national research network InfectControl, LIV is working with partners on a novel approach to get the human immune system to recognize and eliminate the virus on its own.

-Several large-scale cohort studies are based at or supported by the IUF – Leibniz Research Institute for Environmental Medicine.
-These were extended to cover coronavirus research questions: Within the SALIA and GINI cohort studies we investigated with a questionnaire how many participants had a COVID infection and how the restrictions during the lockdown affected their life.
+The IUF – Leibniz Research Institute for Environmental Medicine participates – partially as coordinator – in several large-scale cohort studies.
+Corresponding investigations were extended to cover coronavirus research questions: Within the SALIA and GINI cohort studies we investigated with a questionnaire how many participants had a COVID infection and how the restrictions during the lockdown affected their life.
 In addition, we will investigate in a DFG funded project whether there is a link between air pollution and falling ill with the coronavirus.
 In addition, we will study symptoms associated with COVID-19 and stress.
+Furthermore, it is planned to assess the number of unreported cases in the cohorts GINI and SALIA with nucleocapsid tests.

 The German National Health Study (NAKO) will use a questionnaire to investigate how many participants showed symptoms and how they are coping with stress.
 Later on, antibody tests will be carried out to investigate the number of unreported infections.